 It happens to the best of us – before we know it, we’re tired.
-We’re burnt out.
-We don’t wanna go to the gym anymore, don’t wanna go to the classes, the sessions, the… whatever.
-It’s overwhelming, frustrating, time consuming and sometimes you just don’t want to be bothered.
+We’re burned out.
+We don’t wanna go to the gym anymore, don’t wanna go to the classes, the sessions, the … whatever.
+It’s overwhelming, frustrating, time- consuming and sometimes you just don’t want to be bothered.

 Have no fear, kids.
 As usual, I have a few tips to help you work through this fitness crisis:

-2) Be compassionate towards yourself.
+2. Be compassionate toward yourself.
 Yes, you skipped class the last couple of weeks, but so what?
 There’s no amount of anger, sadness or shame that’s going to bring those weeks back, so why put yourself through it?
 Trust me, there’s no sense for “punishment” when it comes to this.
-Look at it as a signal – you know you’re slippin’, so make it simple: take a deep breath, pack that gym bag (or unravel that mat and weight set), set the date and time for which you’re going to get it done, and… shrug.
+Look at it as a signal; you know you’re slippin’, so make it simple: Take a deep breath, pack that gym bag (or unravel that mat and weight set), set the date and time for which you’re going to get it done, and… shrug.
 That’s right, shrug.
-It’s no big deal – it’s another commitment, like brushing your teeth or paying your bill.
+It’s no big deal; it’s another commitment, like brushing your teeth or paying your bills.
 The less of a big deal you make about getting back into it, the easier it’ll be to, well, get back into it.

-3) Don’t be afraid to switch it up every now and again.
+3. Don’t be afraid to switch it up every now and again.
 Sometimes, quite frankly, you need to spice it up.
 Sometimes, that same spin bike can get a little boring.
 Sometimes, step aerobics gets a little monotonous.
 And, yes, even my beloved weights set has bored the daylights out of me, too.
-But, remember—fitness is a state of being, not just a hat you put on sometimes, and take off others.
+But remember that fitness is a state of being, not just a hat you put on sometimes and take off others.
 Switch it up!
 Instead of three days of class, add in a day of biking through your city or taking the family for a family walk/run.
-Take a different class, instead.
+Take a different class instead.
 Run a different path.
 Spend a half hour tootsie rolling instead of belly dancing, for all I care.
-(Great for the booty, or so I’ve heard!)
+(Great for the booty, so I’ve heard!)
 The important part is that you prioritize active living in a pleasurable way, not your specific activity.

 Remember, more often than not, this is something that you have the capability to control.
 It takes time to make things a habit, but when habits turn stale, don’t be afraid to spice it up a little bit.
 As always, your body will thank you for it!